jasmine2chen/Data-Engineering_Data-Modeling-with-Postgres/README.md

 ### song/artist ETL from song JSON data

-#### Select target columns; Use df.values to select just the values from the dataframe; Convert the array to a list and set it to data
-#### Implement the table_insert query in sql_queries.py and insert the song/artist record into the song/artist table
+Select target columns; Use df.values to select just the values from the dataframe; Convert the array to a list and set it to data; Implement the table_insert query in sql_queries.py and insert the song/artist record into the song/artist table

 #### Final tabes
-- songs table: Save song ID, title, artist ID, year, and duration from dataset
+- songs table

 | song_id            | title                          | artist_id          | year | duration  |
 |--------------------|--------------------------------|--------------------|------|-----------|
 | SOFNOQK12AB01840FC | Kutt Free (DJ Volume Remix)    | ARNNKDK1187B98BBD5 | -    | 407.37914 |
 | SOFFKZS12AB017F194 | A Higher Place (Album Version) | ARBEBBY1187B9B43DB | 1994 | 236.17261 |

-- artist table: Save artist ID, name, location, latitude, and longitude from dataset
+- artist table

 | artist_id          | name      | location        | lattitude | longitude |
 |--------------------|-----------|-----------------|-----------|-----------|